-As you get off the bus, it’s a ½ mile hike up the hill to get to the temple.
-Along the way up on Matsubara Dori and other small roads, there are many shops and restaurant for you to browse if you want to take a break.
+As you get off the bus, it’s a ½ mile hike up the hill to get to the temple, which may sound like a lot but trust me, it’s worth it.
+Along Matsubara Dori and neighboring roads, there are many charming shops and restaurants where you can browse and take a break.
 We had a great tofu meal there at Okutan which I’ll share in my 3rd post about Kyoto food.

+Upon arriving at the hilltop terrace, you’ll be greeted with a breathtaking view of downtown Kyoto and the temple’s main hall.
 As you make your way around the main hall and down the steps, the structure looks even more grand and impressive.

 Fushimi Inari Taisha 伏見稲荷大社 (read more)

 From Kiyomizu-Dera to Fushimi Inari, you have a few options.
 You can either take the bus to Shichijo and then jump on the Keihan line or walk directly to Kiyomizu Gojo station to take the Keihan line.
 Keep in mind, the 2-day pass does not cover the Keihan line so you’ll need to pay for the train fare.